ae-dschorsaanjo/Ztext/README.md

-# Ztext
+# Ztext original
 It is a simple markup language, intended for general use.
 It needs PHP7 and uses Javascript for _clickable blocks_ (but it also can work without Javascript perfectly).
 Tested in Chromium, Firefox, Konqueror, Lynx and Links2.

 # How does it work?
 All you need is the __ztext.php__, __ztext.css__ and __ztext.js__.

-It generates HTML or plain text output from a text file (usually a zxt file).
+It generates HTML or plain text output from a text file (usually a zxto file).
 During the processing it will split the text into _blocks_.

 To get the needed output you can use the __magic functions__ or the __processing functions__.
 The _processing functions_ gives you relatively raw access to the processing, while the _magic functions_ gives you an easy way to use the processing functions (I recommend this way).